Skip to Content

 Unscrew the light fixture and take it down off the ceiling.
 Use a dry cloth or dusting pad to wipe away any dust and bugs that have accumulated in the light fixture.

-Spray a cloth with household cleaner or dip it in soap and water, then wash the inside and outside of the light fixture.
+Spray a cloth with household cleaner or dip it in soapy, then wash the inside and outside of the light fixture.
 Use a cloth to dry the light fixture before putting it back up.
+You don’t need to use any type of expensive glass cleaner.

 Remote controls in a box on a table.